 We love finding ways to get kids excited about reading!
 Below are some resources and activities to help families enjoy books together.

-Summer Reading Activity Sheets: Each month this summer, we’re sharing a themed activity sheet that includes recommended books, activities, and reading tips.
+Reading Activity Sheets: We’ve created a few themed activity sheets that include recommended books, activities, and reading tips.
 We hope you’ll join in the fun and read along with us!

 Sparking A Love of Reading and Learning

 Kids who love to read experience the joy of new stories and new worlds.
 They also build the strongest foundation for a lifetime of successful learning.
 That’s why the SMART Reading community focuses on helping our youngest kids gain the skills and confidence that ignite a love of reading.

 SMART Reading gives teachers a powerful resource: trained volunteers to read one-on-one with your child.
 Our volunteers help your child become a stronger, more confident reader.
 And, kids get free books to keep.

 What it Means for Your Child to be in SMART Reading

 SMART Reading is a program that engages community volunteers to read one-on-one with students each week in schools across the state.
 If your child is selected to participate in SMART Reading, they will attend up to two 30-minute reading sessions each week.
 We strive to maintain consistent reading pairs so that your child can benefit from building a positive relationship with two volunteers throughout the school year.

 Research tells us that all children need one-on-one reading time with adults, and that all children can benefit from the SMART Reading program in some way.
 Teachers select children they feel will most benefit from the SMART Reading program for a variety of reasons: